Tropical Storm Utor (2001)

-Severe Tropical Storm Utor, known in the Philippines as Typhoon Feria, was a large and deadly system that caused heavy rains and landslides throughout the Philippines, Taiwan, and China in early-July 2001.
+Severe Tropical Storm Utor, (Note: The name Utor (Marshallese: uto̧r, [wudˠɒrʷ]) was contributed by the United States and means squall line in Marshallese.) known in the Philippines as Typhoon Feria, was a large and deadly system that caused heavy rains and landslides throughout the Philippines, Taiwan, and China in early-July 2001.
 The eighth tropical depression and fourth named storm of the 2001 Pacific typhoon season, Utor formed on July 1 and intensified into a tropical storm shortly after.
 Utor was upgraded to a typhoon by the JTWC on July 3, and a day later, Utor was estimated to have peaked with 10-min winds of 110 km/h, with the JTWC estimating 1-min winds of 150 km/h.
 After passing just north of Luzon, Utor began to weaken, before making landfall on the district of Dapeng as a minimal typhoon.

-Utor caused 203 deaths, of which 168 were in the Philippines, 23 were in the province of Guangdong, 10 were in the province of Guangxi, and 2 were in Taiwan.
-Total damages from the storm amounted to $2.78 billion.
+In Philippines, 188 people were killed, including 29 people in Baguio.
+Damage was estimated at $70.3 million.
+In China, 33 deaths were reported, including 23 in Guangdong and 10 in Guangxi.
+In Hong Kong, 87 flights were canceled.

 Meteorological history

 At 21:30 UTC on June 26, the Joint Typhoon Warning Center (JTWC) began monitoring a system in the Western Pacific Ocean.
 On June 29 at 12:30 UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on the system.
 The system continued moving to the southwest and on July 1 at 0:00 UTC both the Japan Meteorological Agency (JMA) and the JTWC upgraded the system to a tropical storm, with the JMA giving it the name Utor.
 Shortly after being named, Utor abruptly turned to the north, passing just west of the island of Yap.
 On the next day at 6:00 UTC, Utor entered the Philippine Area of Responsibility and was named Feria by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), which also began issuing advisories.
 Utor steered northwestward as it was gradually strengthening, being upgraded to a typhoon by the JTWC east of Luzon on July 3.
 The JMA followed suit, upgrading it to a severe tropical storm.
 Utor continued to strengthen as it continued northwestward, and on July 4, Utor made its closest approach to the island of Luzon, peaking in the process with 10-min winds of 110 km/h, with the JTWC estimating 1-min winds of 150 km/h.
 Utor developed a ragged eye during peak intensity, with the island of Calayan being in the eye.
 After peak intensity, Utor slowed down slightly, beginning to weaken as it approached the Chinese province of Guangdong.
 On July 6 at 0:00 UTC, Utor made landfall on the district of Dapeng as a minimal typhoon, quickly weakening over land.
-18 hours later, the JTWC issued its final warning on the system, and the JMA followed suit not long after.
+At 18:00 UTC, the JTWC issued its final warning on the system, and the JMA followed suit not long after.
 Utor dissipated over the autonomous region of Guangxi.